 AR has the ability to:

 We believe that reading is all about practice.
-AR encourages substantial differentiated reading practice to create strong readers.
+AR encourages differentiated reading practice to create strong readers.
 All classes allow at least 30 minutes each day for AR reading practice.

 Each child is given a ZPD and asked to choose an appropriate book from their level.
 After reading each book, they can then take an online quiz to earn points towards their target.
 In their reading time, children have access to i pads which they can use to take their quizzes.